 John Klimes began raising chickens in 1988 for 4-H in Kimberly, Idaho, where he was born and raised, just 25 miles from the farm he bought in 2008.
 His flock of Animal Welfare Approved laying hens are a mix of Barred Rock and Rhode Island Reds, which he hatches out on the farm, allowing his hens to do the work that heat lamps used to do in the farm’s earlier days.

-Shereen Alinaghian raises Animal Welfare Approved Saanen and LaMancha dairy and meat goats in the hills of New York at Ardith Mae Farmstead in Stuyvesant, NY.
+Shereen Alinaghian raises Animal Welfare Approved Saanen and LaMancha dairy goats in the hills of New York at Ardith Mae Farmstead in Stuyvesant, NY.
 The goats enjoy the diverse, seasonal forage, which brings unique flavors to the cheese.
 In 2004, Shereen was still living in Brooklyn, NY and today, she is making cheeses that have been called, “unparalleled” by Tasting Table and “one of the best goat’s milk cheeses of the season” by SlashFood.